Death, Drugs & Deceit: A Timeline of the Murdaugh Family Mystery

 May 31, 2022: Satterfield family awarded more than $4.3 million.

 Murdaugh signed a confession of judgment in favor of the family of the Murdaugh family’s former housekeeper Gloria Satterfield, which awarded the Satterfield family $4.3 million, WJCL reported.

 June 3, 2022: Family granted investigators permission to exhume the body of Gloria Satterfield.

 An attorney representing the Satterfield family confirmed that the South Carolina Law Enforcement Division plans to exhume Gloria Satterfield's body as part of their investigation into her death.

-For more on the Murdaugh family mystery, tune into Murdaugh Murders: Deadly Dynasty on ID June 19 at 9/8c. or stream on discovery+.
+For more on the Murdaugh family mystery, stream Murdaugh Murders: Deadly Dynasty on discovery+.